-Examine shaft for severe scratches, grooves or corrosion - especially under packing or mechanical seals.
+Examine shaft for severe scratches, grooves or corrosion - especially under seals.
 If scratches are not severe, and are not under packing and seals, clean them with a fine-cut file.
 Grooves are usually permissible if they are not sharp or too deep.
-Even slight longitudinal scratches will cause leaks and should be removed.
+Slight longitudinal scratches will cause leaks and should be removed.